 Of ancient foundation, the church of Sant' Agnese in Agone was rebuilt by Girolamo Rainaldi and his son Carlo, at the behest of Pope Innocent X (r.
 1644-55), whose family palace stood next door.
 In 1653 the pair were replaced by Francesco Borromini, who added the splendid concave facade.
 He, too, was soon replaced and the work was completed by Giovanni Maria Baratta, who added the twin bell towers.
 The facade sports a single statue, that of St Agnes.

 The layout of the interior is based on a Greek cross plan.
 The seven altarpieces all take the form of bas-reliefs or statues rather than paintings.
-Above the main door is the funerary monument of Pope Innocent X, who is buried in the church.
 The high altar sports a bas-relief of The Holy Family with St John the Baptist and his Parents (1683) by Domenico Guidi.
 The altar is surmounted by three putti holding a bronze scroll, which reads: NON SVRREXIT INTER NATOS MVLIERVM MAIOR IOANNE BAPTISTA(None has arisen among the sons of women greater than John the Baptist), a possible reference to the pope who was born Giovanni Battista Pamphilj.

 The Chapel of St Agnes occupies the right arm of the Greek cross.
 The statue of St Agnes Among the Flames is by Ercole Ferrata (1610-86).
 The flames represent the fires of sexual temptation.
 Above the vault are a pair of angels carrying the symbols of martyrdom (palm branch and crown), also the work of Ferrata.
 Above these he executed three putti holding a text proclaiming: IN MEDIO IGNIS NON SVM AESTVATA (In the middle of the fire I am not burned).